edal/edal.github.io/JavaEvolution.md

 <br>
 <br>
 <br>
-(*) multithreading is not granted on all conditions
+(*) multithreading benefits are not granted on all conditions!

 ---